visavi/rotor/readme.md

 [![Coverage Status](https://coveralls.io/repos/github/visavi/rotor/badge.svg?branch=master)](https://coveralls.io/github/visavi/rotor?branch=master)

 Welcome!
 We thank you for choosing to use our script for your site.
-Rotor is a functionally complete open source content management system written in PHP.
+Rotor mobile cms is a functionally complete open source content management system written in PHP.
 It uses a MySQL database to store the contents of your site.

 **Rotor** is a flexible, powerful and intuitive system with minimal hosting requirements, a high level of protection and an excellent choice for building a website of any complexity.